 In addition, the Affordable Care Act limits the factors that insurers can use to charge individual consumers higher health insurance rates.
 For coverage effective January 1, 2014, rates can vary based only on age, tobacco use, family size and geography.

 Commerce may deny or modify proposed rates (up or down) if it determines that they are excessive or inadequate in relationship to the benefits offered.

 According to Minnesota state law amended in 2017, insurers’ proposed rate changes for individual and small group health plans must be made public within 10 business days of the submission deadline to the Commerce Department.
-The submission deadline for 2018 proposed rates was July 17, 2017, and they were made public on July 31, 2017.
-Final approved rates for 2018 became public on October 2, 2017.
+The submission deadline for insurers' 2019 proposed rates is June 1, 2018, and they are made public on June 15, 2018.
+Final approved rates for 2019 will become public by October 2, 2018.